father and daughter in front of a windmill

 • Real Estate: As a leading sustainable real estate investor we are transitioning our global real estate investments towards net-zero greenhouse gas emissions by 2050.
 This includes developing and investing in certified green buildings.

-Zurich’s emission reduction targets cover both listed equity and corporate bond investments as well as direct real estate investments.
-By 2025, Zurich aims to:
+Zurich’s 2030 emission reduction targets cover both listed equity and corporate bond investments as well as direct real estate investments.
+Zurich aims to:

-Zurich will continue to take a leading role in the development of CO2-reduction methodologies and initiatives for other asset classes, such as sovereign debt and infrastructure.
+Zurich will continue to take a leading role in the development of CO2-reduction methodologies and initiatives for other asset classes, such as sovereign debt and private asset classes.

 Coal, oil sands and oil shale